Project: REmote MOnitoring of Rheumatoid Arthritis (REMORA)

 Why is it important?

 At present, treatment for patients with RA is guided by asking patients about how their condition has changed at each clinic appointment.
-Patients sometimes find it difficult to accurately remember the peaks and troughs in their symptoms between clinic visits, which can often be months apart.
+Clinic visits may be months apart and patients sometimes find it difficult to remember accurately the changes in their symptoms between these visits.

 Round 1 – Recruitment and development

 We recruited and interviewed 26 patients with RA to co-design the REMORA app.
 Views were also sought from clinicians, UK researchers with expertise relevant to the study, and IT development staff based at Salford Royal Hospital.
 This ensured the app would be useful for all of these groups.